Dallas-B/DevBench/README.md

 Allows the user to click and drag a bounding box around anything on screen and retrieve the top left and bottom right x and y screen coordinates from that bounding box.

+2. Input Injector
+Allows the user to inject a configurable number of random mouse clicks with the bounds of the bounding box previously set by the user.

+2.1 Input Speed
+Allows the user to set the speed (in milliseconds) at which the input injector will execute system input.

 ## Getting Started
 ## Prerequisites
 .NET Framework: Ensure you have the required .NET Framework version installed.